Home > How to Study Abroad in Europe for a Year

 Depending on the country you're studying abroad in, you may need to go through an official channel.
 For example, students studying abroad in France go through a website called Campus France.

 We've listed some popular study destinations in Europe.
-Click on your country of choice to learn more about the long stay visa application process:
+Click on your country of choice to learn more about the long-stay visa or residence application processes: